zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 - To simplify serializing/deserializing Date objects, we have added `superjson` to the project.
 It does not make a difference in tests, but if you want to call your endpoints using a tool like Postman, you will need to wrap the request body in `{"json": ...}`.
 - You can navigate through the existing front-end code without any authentication.
 It does not make any calls to the back end yet.
 You could provide random credentials, and it would pretend to log you in.
-- You might it best to reuse and adapt some code from the previous exercises.
+- It might be best to reuse and adapt some code from the previous exercises.
 - It includes various helper functions that you might find helpful - `entities/tests/fakes.ts`, `tests/utils/**`.
 However, you are not required to use them.

 ## Recommended approach